INFLAMMATORY BOWEL DISEASES

 Skip lesions characteristic throughout bowel

-(Affected area discontinuous-interspersed with normal area)
+(Affected area discontinuous-interspersed with normal

 Ileum involved